ephys/graphql-non-null-directive/README.md

 ### Caveats

 The `@nonNull` directive cannot be used on Argument Definitions.
-That is because, unlink in Object Inputs, GraphQL.js will always default optional arguments to `null`.
+That is because, unlike in Object Inputs, GraphQL.js will always default optional arguments to `null`.

 Instead of: